Opinion | This historical reference should alarm all Americans

 When Trump chewed out then-Defense Secretary Mark T. Esper for publicly opposing the invocation of the Insurrection Act amid the Black Lives Matter protests, the president’s rage reminded Milley of the vituperative drill sergeant in the 1987 movie “Full Metal Jacket.”
 The general viewed Trump adviser Stephen Miller, who sat in meetings about how to respond to the unrest, as the closest thing the United States had to a modern-day Grigori Rasputin, the mystic who exerted considerable control over the last Russian czar.

 Trump’s continuing curiosity about attacking Iran scared Milley and made him determined to avoid what he referred to as a “Wag the Dog” scenario, a reference to the 1997 film in which a president fabricates a war with Albania to distract from a sex scandal.
 As Trump weighed possible strikes on Iranian targets from the White House Situation Room, Milley also thought about the assassination of Archduke Franz Ferdinand in Sarajevo in 1914.
-He feared unintended consequences could lead to a war between great powers — and he thought, as well, about the October 1962 Cuban Missile Crisis.
+He feared unintended consequences could lead to a war between great powers — and he thought, as well, about the October 1962 Cuban missile crisis.
 “It was precisely the kind of hair-trigger environment where an accident or misinterpretation could escalate catastrophically,” the authors write.

 Milley told associates that he had buried 242 kids at Arlington National Cemetery.
 “I’m not really interested in having a war with anybody,” he said, according to Woodward and Costa.
 Ultimately, thankfully, neither was Trump.